celluloid/celluloid/README.md

 Celluloid is a concurrent object framework for Ruby inspired by Erlang and the Actor model.
-Celluloid gives you thread-backed objects that run concurrently, providing the simplicity of Ruby objects for the most common use cases, but allowing you to also call methods asynchronously, allowing the receiver to do things in the background while the caller carries on with its business.
+Celluloid gives you thread-backed objects that run concurrently, providing the simplicity of Ruby objects for the most common use cases, but also the ability to call methods _asynchronously_, allowing the receiver to do things in the background while the caller carries on with its business.

 Usage